TheBigBrainsCompany/TbbcMoneyBundle/Resources/doc/20-FormAndDoctrineIntegration.md

 =============================

 Let's see an example :
-* an entity with a setPrice / getPrice manipulating an Money object
+* an entity with a setPrice / getPrice manipulating a Money object
 * a controller with the form

 ### the doctrine entity